Mistralys/x4-game-notes/README.md

 - Large plasma turrets with projectile lifetime mode.
 - Drag or mass mod.

 If at all possible, attack the Xenon from behind, or from the side.
 They turn very slowly, and will not be able to use their top speed to close the distance.
 It makes them a lot easier to hit by the plasma turrets as well, whose projectiles fly very slowly.

+### Blind spots

+If you are feeling adventurous, these ships can even be killed with an M class ship.
+They have a blind spot right on top, so if you can get there avoiding their fire, it is possible to take them down, a bit slowly, but in relative safety if you manage the keep that position.

+I have done this several times now in a modded Kurokami.
+I usually wait for the ship to be otherwise engaged, so there is a bit less incoming fire while approaching it.

 ## Abbreviations

 - PHQ: Player Headquarters Station
-- OOS: "Out Of System", moving the player outside of their own ship's systems for easier navigation
+- OOS: "Out Of System", moving the player outside their own ship's systems for easier navigation

 ## Defending, patrolling and policing sectors